Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 As an Amazon Affiliate, I may earn from qualifying purchases.

-I love throwing shredded zucchini into muffins or baked goods, like sweet potato zucchini muffins, pumpkin zucchini muffins, tofu brownies and gluten free chocolate zucchini muffins.
+• Great way to get veggies in for kids– I don’t know about you, but adding veggies to kids muffins is so fun!
+I love throwing shredded zucchini into muffins or baked goods, like pumpkin zucchini muffins, tofu brownies and gluten free chocolate zucchini muffins.

-These almond flour zucchini muffins are exceptionally great for kids, since have lots of healthy fats from the almond flour and almond butter.
+• Healthy snack for kids– These almond flour zucchini muffins are exceptionally great for kids, since have fiber + lots of healthy fats from the almond flour and almond butter.
+Fat is great for little growing brains, plus it helps to keep them full, and coming back asking for more snacks!
+Due to their high-fiber ingredients, they are also a great recipe for constipation in toddlers.

-I order almond flour from Thrive Market every few months and everything else we always have.
-We’re using many similar ingredients to these chickpea flour muffins.
+I order almond flour from Thrive Market every few months.

 • eggs

-• butter (or coconut oil for a dairy free zucchini muffin version)
+• butter – You could also use coconut oil for a dairy free zucchini muffin version

 • vanilla extract